owenshen24/golb/contents/muse/Why-P-values-Are-Problematic.md

 2. You live in Russia.
 3. Thus, you do not live in the USA.

 Simple logical deduction, nothing wrong here.
-But, once the conditional in 1. becomes probabilistic, rather than certain, then this type of reasoning breaks down.
+But, once the conditional in 1. becomes probabilistic, rather than certain, this type of reasoning breaks down.

 Consider the following: